 The Board of Directors has authorized the Company's discretionary repurchase of outstanding common stock, to be systematically completed in the open market or through privately negotiated transactions.
-The remaining authorization under these programs is \$110 million.
+In 2018, we repurchased \$75 million of shares, and we plan to revisit additional share repurchases in 2019 after the planned Fitness business separation is completed.
 The amount and timing of share repurchases are based on a variety of factors.
-Important considerations that could cause us to limit, suspend, or delay stock repurchases include:
+Important considerations that could cause us to limit, suspend, or delay future stock repurchases include:

-- unfavorable market
+- unfavorable market and economic

-- conditions; • the trading price of the Company's common
+- conditions;

-- stock;
+- the trading price of our common stock;

-- · the nature of other investment opportunities available to us from time to time;
+- the nature of other investment opportunities available to us from time to time;

 - and

 the availability of

 - cash.